BCM

 Welcome!

-We are excited to announce the 11th Annual Michael E. DeBakey Department of Surgery Research Day Event, which will be held on Friday, June 9, and Saturday, June 10, 2023.
-Details about the format and venue will provided by direct communication.
+We are excited to announce that the 12th Annual Michael E. DeBakey Department of Surgery Research Day will be held on Tuesday, June 11, and Wednesday, June 12, 2024.
+Details about the format and venue will be provided when we get closer to the time of the event.

 All residents and fellows in the department are asked to submit a completed project, work in progress, or project plan for the symposium.
 Medical students, graduate students, and undergraduate students who have been working on surgical research projects at Baylor College of Medicine are also encouraged to submit their work.
 We also welcome submissions from postdoctoral research fellows and non-faculty staff in the Department of Surgery.